nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

   wget --spider http://nginx.web.svc.cluster.local/$file
 ```

-Automatic archive import is typically used to create new database deployment.
+Automatic archive import is typically used to create a new database deployment.
 After installing the NuoDB admin chart, deploy the NuoDB database chart and enable automatic archive import.

 ```bash